 Subscription rates and methods of payment

-The following annual subscription rates will apply for the years 2017 and 2018 and until further notice:
+The following annual subscription rates will apply for the year 2018 and until further notice:

 Normal membership ₤ 60.00 (60 GB pounds) for the United Kingdom and all other countries (or US$110 for US$ cheques; see below).